 Here’s the scary part – TrueMotion found drivers in the most distracted areas were not paying attention almost 20 percent of their time behind the wheel.
 You wouldn’t want to be a nearby pedestrian or driving next to them during one of their many lapses.

 Let’s face it, every city has distracted drivers.
 They are not only a nuisance, but a danger to us and the ones that we love.

-The problem of driver distraction continues to increase.
+The problem of distracted driving continues to increase.
 Sixty percent of us admit to taking our eyes off the road to text, check social media or look up directions.
 The National Safety Council estimates that at least nine Americans die and 100 are injured every day in distracted driving crashes.
 One study found that 84 percent of us feel threatened when we see a driver concentrating on an electronic device, rather than traffic and the roadway.
 One recent study concluded that people talking on the phone while driving were as impaired as someone who tests for the legal limit of blood-alcohol.

 What Can You Do?

 Despite collision avoidance systems, the accident rate continues to climb.
 Traffic experts warn that inattentive and aggressive driving is the cause for all too many crashes.
-Here are some defensive driving tips that can help you avoid these errant drivers:
+Here are some defensive driving tips that can help you avoid these drivers:

 - Keep scanning the area ahead and behind you